freifunk/social-media-archive/README.md

-# Astro Site with Dynamic Theming
+# Freifunk's Social Media Archive

-A customizable Astro site with dynamic logo support and theme configuration.
+A customizable Astro site designed for Freifunk as a Social Media Archiev explorer

 ## Logo Configuration

 This site supports dynamic logo loading for easy theming.
-Place your logo file in the `public/` directory with one of these names (in order of preference):
+Place your logo file in the `public/` directory with one of these names:

 1. `logo.png`
 2. `logo.svg`